onkarchandure/AWS-CDK-application-/README.md

 # AWS-CDK-application-
 AWS CDK application in TypeScript that deploys a static website

 To Create an AWS CDK application in TypeScript that deploys a static website using appropriate AWS services for hosting and content delivery follow the below step by step guide to achieve the goal.

-1. Infrastructure as Code (IaC) Step: Install AWS CDK Make sure you have Node.js installed, then install the AWS CDK globally: npm install -g aws-cdk
+1. Infrastructure as Code (IaC) Step: Install AWS CDK Make sure you have Node.js installed, then install the AWS CDK globally:

 2.Create a New CDK Project & Initialize with directory